marciorcruz/basereact/README.md

 ## Open
 http://localhost:3085

-## ERROR: ENOSPC: SYSTEM LIMIT FOR NUMBER OF FILE WATCHERS REACHED
+## In case you have the error: ENOSPC: SYSTEM LIMIT FOR NUMBER OF FILE WATCHERS REACHED

 SOLUÇÃO
 Aumentar o limite de user watches no sistema operacional.